-- Confirm catheter patency by releasing clamp and aspirating blood through each lumen. - 2. - Flush each lumen with 10 mL sterile saline using a 10 mL or larger syringe.
-WARNING: To avoid damage to vessels and viscus, infusion pressures should not exceed 25 psi (172 kPa).
-The use of a 10 mL or - larger syringe is recommended because smaller syringes generate more pressure than larger syringes in larger syringes in the catheter clamps.
-Be sure to clamp each lumen into each lumen in amounts equal to the priming volumes as printed on the catheter clamps.
+- Confirm catheter patency by releasing clamp and aspirating blood through each lumen.
+Flush each lumen with 10 mL sterile saline using a 10 mL or larger syringe. - 2. - WARNING: To avoid damage to vessels and viscus, infusion pressures should not exceed 25 psi (172 kPa).
+The use of a 10 mL or larger syringe is recommended because smaller syringes generate more pressure than larger syringes Inject heparin solution into each lumen in amounts equal to the primite volumes as printed on the catheter clamps.
 Be sure to clamp each lumen immediately.
 WARNING: Failure to clamp extensions when not in use may lead to air embolism.

-For additional security, suture the entire entry site, or use a Statlock Catheter Stabilization device to anchor the catheter.

-Follow your hospital protocol for dressing change and exit site care.
-Allow alcohol-containing agents (e.g., Chloraprep solution) to - 5. air dry completely before dressing catheter.
-WARNING: Acetone and PEG-containing ointments can cause failure of this device and should not be used with polyurethane catheters.
+3. - For additional security, suture the entire entry site, or use a Statlock Catheter Stabilization device to anchor the catheter - 5 Follow your hospital protocol for dressing change and exit site care.
+Allow alcohol-containing agents (e.g., Chloraprep solution) to air dry completely before dressing catheter. - WARNING: Acetone and PEG-containing ointments can cause failure of this device and should not be used with polyurethane catheters.
 Chlorhexidine patches or bacitracin zinc ointments (e.g., Polysporin ointment) are the preferred alternative.
-Verify the catheter tip location with x-ray or fluoroscopy.
+6 Verify the catheter tip location with x-ray or fluoroscopy.